Matt Hancock (Neighbours): Development

 Upon his entrance, Matt was said to be nineteen and the oldest boy in the Hancock family.
 He has a brother called Chris and half-siblings Leo (Anthony Hammer) and Emily (Isabella Oldham).
-Matt had a good relationship with his father, Evan (Nicholas Opolski), but not with his mother, Genevieve (Julie Campbell).
-Matt got on well with his step-mother, Maggie (Sally Cooper), and regarded her as "a good mate."
+Matt has a good relationship with his father, Evan (Nicholas Opolski), but not with his mother, Genevieve (Julie Campbell).
+He gets along well with his step-mother, Maggie (Sally Cooper), and sees her as "a good mate."
 Of Matt, a writer for the BBC's Neighbours website commented "As the eldest in the family Matt saw himself as playing a very adult role in their household.
 He was keen to take on all the attributes of adulthood, but not so ready to accept all the responsibilities."
 His parents wanted him to go to university, where he had been accepted onto an Arts course, but Matt decided to defer for a year.
 James Joyce of The Newcastle Herald said Matt was intelligent, but had trouble applying himself to study.
 He added "Apparently, 'his parents despair about his future but are secretly proud of his handsome looks and wit'.
 They are indeed blessed."
+Hunt also stated that his character was "a very intelligent and skilled sort of guy, but he can be quite cocky.
+He likes to muck around with people."

+Hunt said that Matt becomes "quite obsessed" with Dee Bliss (Madeleine West) when he arrives in Ramsay Street.
 Matt finds employment at Lou's Place.
 A reporter for the official Neighbours website wrote that Matt often received attention from girls, but "he lacks the maturity to keep up with most of them."
 Matt becomes good friends with Felicity Scully (Holly Valance) and dates Laura Wallace (Fiona Choi).
 When Matt learns Laura is an exotic dancer, he is shocked by her occupation.

 When the serial's scriptwriters noticed that there was a physical resemblance between Hunt and a young Elvis Presley, they decided to give his character a storyline in which he became an Elvis impersonator.
 Matt accepts a job as an Elvis impersonator and uses the job to get closer to Felicity.
 Hunt told a TV Week columnist, "Matt has developed a crush on Flick, but he hasn't made a move because she's going out with Joel Samuels (Daniel MacPherson)."
 The actor explained that Matt gets stage fright and realises that he can only perform if Felicity is around, luckily for him she agrees to help him out.
 Hunt commented that he was unsure if he could watch the scenes where Matt attempts to do one of Elvis' pelvic thrusts, calling them "a bit embarrassing".